carboxylic acids

 Weak acid formation- dissociation of carboxylic acids in water

-However being a weak acids means that very few of the carboxylic acid molecules actually ionise, most remain intact in their undissociated molecular form.
-This means that the position of equilibrium lies very much to the left hand side; that is the reactants, hence the reason why carboxylic acids are weak acids with fairly high pH values of between 3-5.
+Carboxylic acids are weak acids; this means that very few of the carboxylic acid molecules actually ionise, most remain intact in their undissociated molecular form.
+This means that the position of equilibrium lies very much to the left hand side; that is the reactants side and this is the reason why carboxylic acids are weak acids with fairly high pH values of between 3-5.

 Similarly with ethanoic acid we have: